hadirkhan10/chisel3-wiki/Home.md

 If you are completely new to Chisel, check out [A Short Users Guide to Chisel](Short Users Guide to Chisel).

+Chisel is constantly being improved.
+See the latest [Releast Notes](release-notes-17-04-23).

 For migrating from Chisel 2 to Chisel 3, check out [Chisel3 vs Chisel2](Chisel3-vs-Chisel2).

 The ScalaDoc for Chisel3 is available at the [API tab on the Chisel web site.](https://chisel.eecs.berkeley.edu/api/)